 Summer Jobs at CIC

-The 2014 summer employment application is open.
+The 2014 summer employment application is still open.

 Catalina Island Camps (CIC) is located on the remote west end of Catalina Island at Howlands Landing.
 Founded in 1922 as a resident summer camp for boys, we now provide our unique island experience to boys and girls entering 3rd to 10th grade.
 The success of CIC is due, in large part, to the quality of the staff we hire.
 We have campers return year after year and when we ask them why, they often reply, “Because I loved my counselor.”